aginies/graph_requires/README.md

 # Goal

-Generate a **graph** of all packages that require any of the provides of a package (SUSE/openSUSE).
+Generate a **graph** of all packages that require any of the provides of a package for SUSE and openSUSE).
-This use **zypper** on current system, so its using the actual Repositories set on the system.
+This use **zypper** with **--requires-pkg** option on current system, so its using the actual Repositories set on the system.
 If you are using some extra repository this can report false result compare to an '''official''' installation.
 To avoid any false result it is recommended to use the container way.